skim137/BIS-csv-dataset/README.md

 This ETL pipeline project contains Python scripts that process BIS CSV files and insert the extracted data into a persistent SQLite database table (See Exhibit 2 below).
 You can then access the tables & views within the SQLite file to transform the data the way you want it for your own purposes (e.g. connecting to a datalake, performing data analysis using Pandas, R, and etc.).

 Using SQLiteStudio is highly recommended.
 This excellent open source interface program can be [downloaded here](https://sqlitestudio.pl/).
+For those who want to use the SQLite command line tools, download them from [here](https://www.sqlite.org/download.html).

 Users are expected to have some familiarity with the [sqlite3 module](https://docs.python.org/3/library/sqlite3.html#).